andreiolaru-ro/FLASH-MAS/notes.md

       * if the parent can be auto-added, and a sibling instance P exists, entity A will be added automatically to instance P (the one with the highest priority)
     * the parent can be mandatory
       * if the parent is mandatory, entity A must be declared inside an entity of type P (additional entities may exist between A and P in more custom deployments)
+      * if the parent must be auto-added, it is;
       * if the parent can be auto-generated (is a property of the parent), the deployment configuration will attempt to generate a parent P (this may lead to further generation of auto-generated parents)
-      * if the parent must be auto-added, it is; if a sibling instance does not exist, it is an error and entity A is not added to the deployment
+      * if the parent cannot be auto-generated or auto-added (or no appropriate sibling exists), it is an error;
+    * it is allowed to have **intermediate** entities between A and P, both in the optional and mandatory cases

 **TODO: test cases**
   * no deployment file (or file not found)
   * no schema file
   * invalid deployment file
+  * intermediate entities between predefined levels (e.g. node -> agentarray -> agent)
+    * what happens to porting? and how are correct parents considered?

 XML